Violin, Piano, Suzuki in the Schools Teacher

 She has studied piano with Junko Nagata, Gabriella Pusner, Margaret Hair, Russian concert pianists, Oleg Stepanov and Prof. Lev Vlassenko from the Moscow Conservatory.
 She also an active accompanist in the Chicago area.
 Suzuki Teacher’s Training with Diana Galindo.

 Her students have been successful in auditions and competitions.
-Her students participates in CYSO, MYA Orchestra, DuPage Orchestra, Elgin Youth Symphony, IMEA All State, Interlochen summer music camps, Aspen Music Festival, New World Symphony, Chicago Trio Chamber workshops and many more music events.
+Her students participates in CYSO, MYA Orchestra, DuPage Orchestra, Elgin Youth Symphony, IMEA All State, Interlochen summer music camps, Chicago Suzuki Institute, Aspen Music Festival, New World Symphony, Chicago Trio Chamber workshops and many more music events.

 ~~~Ms Christie’s Full Biography~~~